 Review of MS Nordlys deck 4 (Dining)

-Next are the two lecture halls (both located portside) – “Rosa” and “Benoni”.
-They host multimedia presentations and expert lectures by scientists and wildlife experts, also business-, large group- and private meetings, conferences at sea, etc.
+Deck 4 layout starts with the ship’s two lecture halls.
+Meeting rooms generally host multimedia presentations and expert lectures by scientists and wildlife experts.
+They are also used for business-, large group- and private meetings, conferences at sea, special events, etc.